 Bangkok has many others places of interest including Thammasat University, Siam Society and Ban Kamthieng, Suan Pakkad Palace Museum, Wat Saket, Golden Mount among many others.
 With so much on offer your guaranteed to find something to fall in love with in Bangkok.

 When to Visit

 The weather in Bangkok is steamy and hot almost all year round.
 The rainy season occurs between the months of May and October, and during this time, the rain comes down in dramatic fashion.
 If you find yourself in Bangkok during this period, always carry an umbrella and forget about the raincoat due to the heat.
-The best time to visit is from late November to mid-January: It is cool and comfortable.
-Avoid the month of March before the start of the rainy season; it is scorching.
+The best time to visit is from late November to February: It is cool and comfortable.
+It gets scorching hot towards the end of March and April before the start of the rainy season.